brian-mann/rails-generators/readme.md

 ## Using the Marionette Generators

-#### Install the directories and folder organization used throughout BackboneRails
+#### Install the directories and folder organization used throughout BackboneRails.
+By default will also invoke `marionette:config`.

 ```ruby
 rails g marionette:install